le0kar0ub1/LightBeam/README.md

-# LightBleam
+# LightBeam

 The purpose of this project is to create some [ARM](https://en.wikipedia.org/wiki/ARM_architecture) kernel base for micro-systems as [RaspberryPi](https://fr.wikipedia.org/wiki/Raspberry_Pi).

-LightBleam is a little project without ambition that explore the ARM kernel developpment world.
+LightBeam is a little project without ambition that explore the ARM kernel developpment world.

 [Project Root Documentation](doc/tree.md)

 ## INSTALL

-LightBleam will check all dependencies and install the ARM GNU toolchain (if not already done).
+LightBeam will check all dependencies and install the ARM GNU toolchain (if not already done).

 _Using make rule:_ `make toolchain`